 - 1. Click in the list where a paragraph item exists (an tag followed by a tag). - 2.
-If the tag block bars are not shown to the left of the content, click like at the bottom of the editor. - 3.
-Right-click the list tag bar (e.g., ol, ul, li, dd) that is next to a line where a paragraph item exists (e.g., an tag followed by a tag).
+If the tag block bars are not shown to the left of the content, click 🗾 at the bottom of the editor. - Right-click the list tag bar (e.g., ol, ul, li, dd) that is next to a line where a paragraph item exists (e.g., an tag followed by a tag).
 Then select Make Simple Item(s).
-The tag is removed.
+The tag is removed. - NOTE You can also access this option from the Home ribbon (by clicking Int), or by clicking the floating icon shown when you start a new list.